 Info & Exhibitions > Bio

-Throughout his life, James Ritchie has always had an interest in art and photography.
+James Ritchie has always had an interest in art and photography.
 As a youngster, he was constantly drawing, trying to emulate MAD Magazine artists, and taking snapshots with the family's Kodak bellows camera.
-In 1968 while at sea in the U. S. Navy, he purchased a state-of-the-art and pro's choice Nikon-F 35mm camera and lenses.
+While at sea in the U. S. Navy in 1968, he purchased a state-of-the-art and pro's choice Nikon-F 35mm camera and lenses.
 Photography remained an interest after his Navy service, but it took a back seat to family life and a career in an unrelated field.